-Germano's front three in the Bulldogs' 3-4 scheme have helped Fresno State be one of the national leaders in sacks and tackles for loss the past four seasons, registering 40 sacks both 2012 and 2013.
-Fresno State was No. 9 in the FBS in sacks and 17th in tackles for a loss in 2012 while ranking fourth in tackles behind the line of scrimmage in 2013 and sixth in sacks.
+Germano's front three in the Bulldogs' 3-4 scheme helped Fresno State be one of the national leaders in sacks and tackles for loss, registering 40 sacks both 2012 and '13.
+Fresno State was No. 9 in the NCAA Football Bowl Subdivision in sacks and 17th in tackles for a loss in 2012 while ranking fourth in tackles behind the line of scrimmage and sixth in sacks in '13.

-In his 11 previous seasons coaching at Ohio, Germano oversaw the defensive line for three years, tight ends for four and outside linebackers for two.
+In his 11 previous seasons (2001-11) coaching at Ohio, Germano oversaw the defensive line for three years, tight ends for four and outside linebackers for two.
 He was also the recruiting coordinator for eight seasons.
 In his 13 total seasons at Ohio, the Bobcats have won 117 games, captured three MAC East Division titles, made six bowl appearances and earned two bowl victories.

 Germano came to Athens on Jan.
-25, 2001 after two years as head coach at Case Western Reserve in Cleveland.
-While there, he began the rebuilding process for the Spartan program, leading them to 2-8 and 3-7 records in 1999 and 2000, respectively.
+25, 2001, after two years as head coach at Case Western Reserve in Cleveland.
+While there, he began the rebuilding process for the Spartans program, leading them to 2-8 and 3-7 records in 1999 and 2000, respectively.

 Prior to taking over at CWRU, Germano spent nine years at Wabash College.
-He held various titles there including defensive coordinator, strength coach, linebacker coach, recruiting coordinator and assistant head coach.
+He held various titles there, including defensive coordinator, strength coach, linebackers coach, recruiting coordinator and assistant head coach.
 His defensive units led the conference six times while being nationally ranked on three occasions.
-Wabash won the conference title four times during the 1990s: 1991, 1992, 1994 and 1998.
+Wabash won the conference title four times during the 1990s: 1991, '92, '94 and '98.